kekedezha/meditation-app/README.md

 ## Motivation

 As a way to keep practicing software development and a small way to get my toes wet into coding a project using React Native, I decided to tackle this meditation app all while picking up a Controls Engineering contract for the last half of 2024.
 Shout out to [stevenGarciaDev](https://github.com/stevenGarciaDev/simple-meditation-app-expo-react-native) who's tutorial I followed to help build this app.
+Following the completion of this project, I plan on developing a workout app that helps keep track of workout out times and progress specific for the functional fitness community.

 ## Tech Stack